sidekiq/sidekiq/README.md

 Requirements
 -----------------

-I test on Ruby 1.9.3 and JRuby 1.7.x.
-Other versions/VMs are untested but I will do my best to support them.
-Ruby 1.8 is not supported.
+I test with the latest Ruby (2.0) and JRuby versions (1.7).
+Other versions/VMs are untested but might work fine.

+The last two major Rails releases (3.2 and 4.0) are officially supported, other versions might work fine.

 Redis 2.4 or greater is required.